 EMA-EP: etoposide, methotrexate, dactinomycin, etoposide, and cisplatin

-Treatment results are measured by testing the woman’s beta hCG levels.
-Usually chemotherapy is continued until beta hCG levels are normal, and for additional cycles of treatment.
-In most instances, patients require 3 to 4 cycles of this treatment.
+Treatment results are measured by testing the hCG levels.
+Chemotherapy is usually continued until hCG levels are normal.
+Additional cycles of chemotherapy are given after hCG levels are normal to reduce the risk of recurrence.
+In most instances, patients require 3 to 4 cycles of chemotherapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the tumor at the same time they receive treatment to ease side effects.
-Patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of GTD, may receive this type of care.
+And it often works best when it is started right after a diagnosis.
+People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.